electricbookworks/electric-book/_docs/layout/design.md

 Some aspects of design are easy for non-technical users to change.
 Some advanced design features need to be coded by an experienced CSS developer.

 Each project comes with a library of predefined styles in the `_sass` folder.
-That's where you set or change styles taht affect all books in a project.
+That's where you set or change styles that affect all books in a project.

 Then, each book's styles can build on or override those project-wide styles in the `.scss` files in its own `styles` folder (e.g. `book/styles/web.scss`).